echolinr/echolinr.github.io/projects/project_a.md

 ## Index

 - Name
-    Name of the employee. value type: string.
+    - Name of the employee. value type: string.
 - Last Evaluation
-    Score of the employee in this last evaluation, on a scale of 0 to 1. value type: decimal.
+    - Score of the employee in this last evaluation, on a scale of 0 to 1. value type: decimal.
 - Number of Projects
-    Number of projects the employeed has completed in the company. value tyep: integer.
+    - Number of projects the employeed has completed in the company. value tyep: integer.
 - Average Monthly Hours
-    Average number of working hours in one month of the employee. value type: integer.
+    - Average number of working hours in one month of the employee. value type: integer.
 - Time Spent in Company
-    Number of years the employee has been working on this company, on a sclae of 0 to 12. value type: integer.
+    - Number of years the employee has been working on this company, on a sclae of 0 to 12. value type: integer.
 - Work Accident
-    `yes` means there have beeen reported accident caused by the employee. `no` means there was not.
+    - `yes` means there have beeen reported accident caused by the employee. `no` means there was not.
 - Left
-    `yes` means the employee has already left the compnay. `no` means the person is still a current employee.
+    - `yes` means the employee has already left the compnay. `no` means the person is still a current employee.
 - Promotion Within 5 Years
-    `yes` means the employee has been promoted to higher position in the last five years. `no` mean not.
+    - `yes` means the employee has been promoted to higher position in the last five years. `no` mean not.
 - Department
-    Department to which the employee belongs.
+    - Department to which the employee belongs.
 - Salary
-    Categroical value of the employee's salary.
+    - Categroical value of the employee's salary.
 The categroy `low`, `medium`, `high` is defined by HR department's definition.

 - Company Name
-    the name of the company.
+    -  Name of your company.

 - Email Address
-    Email address of HR staff who is using this system.
+    - Email address of HR staff who is using this system.
 - Grade the product
-    On a sclae of 0 to 10, how would you rate this system.
+    - On a sclae of 0 to 10, how would you rate this system.
 10 being the highest.
 - Comment
-    Comment for the system.
+    - Comment for the system.